ShugKnight24/next_shopping_cart/README.md

 - Modal Colors
   - Not a fan of button color combo when clear & delete

+- Refactor Hit to be robust enough to handle initial Algolia logo

 - Delete still not working properly

 ## Future Ideas